Make a Docker (container) image the easy way: using a base image

 For this exercise, let's make a Docker that has Java 8, Picard tools and R with the ggplot2 library installed.

 1.1.
-Get and install Docker - You need to have the Docker program itself installed on your local machine (laptop, etc.); see Install Docker and test that it works for guidance.
+Install Docker Desktop - You need to have the Docker Desktop program itself installed on your local machine (laptop, etc.); see Install Docker and test that it works for guidance.

 1.2.
-Get the Picard toolkit - We'll use this java command-line program as an example of a piece of software you might want to "Dockerize", i.e., for which you might want to build a container image.
-Get the latest version of the Picard toolkit and save the picard.jar file (anywhere you want -- we'll put it in the right place later).
+Download the Picard toolkit - We'll use this java command-line program as an example of a piece of software you might want to "Dockerize", i.e., for which you might want to build a container image.

 2.2.
 Copy the picard.jar file (see prerequisites above) to this directory.